n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 If you need help, please remember to run "hint" for a hint!
 ```

-> **Question 3**
->
-> Working with APIs and embedded devices often requires making HTTP POST requests.
+3. Working with APIs and embedded devices often requires making HTTP POST requests.
-> Use curl to send a request to https://curlingfun:9090/ with the parameter "skip"
+   Use curl to send a request to https://curlingfun:9090/ with the parameter "skip"
-> set to the value "alabaster", declaring Alabaster as the team captain.
+   set to the value "alabaster", declaring Alabaster as the team captain.

 In question 3 we go into working with APIs and the use of parameters with
 requests.
 Specifically how to send one.
 In this question they are asking us to